lauyikfung/JapanMJ/README.md

 # JapanMJ
-A simple cpp program of Japan Mahjong with GUI
+A simple cpp program of Japan Mahjong with GUI.

 Thanks to the images from [Quehun Game](https://www.maj-soul.com/)